DevExpress/devextreme-angular-template/README.md

 The `add view` command also creates a root navigation item for the view.

-Explore our [Widget Gallery](https://js.devexpress.com/Demos/WidgetsGallery/) for examples of working with DevExtreme widgets in Angular.
+Refer to the [Widget Gallery](https://js.devexpress.com/Demos/WidgetsGallery/) for examples of using DevExtreme widgets in Angular.

 ## <a name="configure-nav-items"></a>Configure Navigation Items